halja7/kv/README.md

 # Key Value store

 1. Make a key value store
 2. Make it persist
-3. (future) There may be some tasks that execute
+3. (future) There may be some tasks that execute reminders (if a reminder flag with date is supplied).

 ## How do we persist this data